New: Assessing sanctions – How to mitigate compliance risk and protect your business--> Read the full whitepaper

 It is impossible to apply a universal approach when dealing with the ever-evolving laws related to sanctions compliance, as each institution must create its own plan reflecting its particular business activities, geographic location and currencies used.

 At SmartSearch, we collaborate with you to identify the most effective way our software can be incorporated into your existing system.
-We provide tailored solutions and a variety of choices to help strengthen your AML process.
+We provide tailored AML solutions to help strengthen your sanction search process.

 In high-risk industries, it's not enough to only do a single sanction and PEP screening during the onboarding process.
 In order to meet the rigorous regulations in place, regular assessments must be completed to keep up with any changes.